-Synology from DSM Version 6 offers the possibility like for Linux experts to use the SSH terminal.
+Synology from DSM 6 offers the possibility like for Linux experts to use the SSH terminal, able to login as root.
 NAS are mostly behind firewalls and cannot be reached from Internet side via SSH, login as a user with subsequent “sudo su root” is considered as an additional effort.
 However, there is the option of logging in as root, as shown below.

 First, the DSM Control Panel is called up, Extended mode must be activated so that the required icon Terminal & SNMP appears.

 Under Terminal & SNMP the SSH-Service just can enable.

 Now establish an SSH connection to the Synology Diskstation using PuTTY or KiTTY and log in as admin, then change the root password.

 sudo synouser -setpw root admin_passwort